§ 5301 Objectives.

 (b) The Board shall elect, in the same month of each year, a president, vice-president and secretary.
 Each officer shall serve for 1 year, and may succeed himself or herself for 1 additional term.

 (c) A majority of the members shall constitute a quorum for the purpose of transacting business.
-The affirmative vote of at least 4 members of the Board is required to certify and license applicants or to discipline a certificate or license.
+The affirmative vote of at least 4 members of the Board is required to certify and license applicants or to discipline a certificate holder or licensee.
 All other actions will be by simple majority vote.

 (d) Minutes of all meetings shall be recorded and copies shall be maintained by the Division.
 At any hearing where evidence is presented, a record from which a verbatim transcript can be prepared shall be made.
 The expense of preparing any transcript shall be incurred by the person requesting it.